 Provides for assessment of fees and expenditure of revenues pertaining to MPSCS; requires approval of a spending plan by the state budget director before expenditure of funds; authorizes unencumbered funds to be carried forward.
 Executive revises to eliminate requirement of approval of spending plan before use of funds.
 House retains.
-Senate and Conference concur with Executive.
+Senate concurs with Executive.